 No Tags Found!

-Four employees were dismissed from Company for their grave misconducts.
-They are office bearers of a Trade Union.
-Now they are maligning the HR Head by posting nasty messages on Face Book.
-Is there any provision to take action under Trade Union Act apart from filing a defamation suit against them?.
+Four employees were dismissed from the company for their grave misconduct.
+They are office bearers of a trade union.
+Now, they are maligning the HR Head by posting nasty messages on Facebook.
+Is there any provision to take action under the Trade Union Act apart from filing a defamation suit against them?

 Regards